wilk/thanc/README.md

 # replace md5sum with your favourite md5 program
 $ md5sum dist.js
 ```

-The result must be equal to checksums listed inside the `package.json`.

 ## ✋  Limitations
 Github APIs have some limitations: